thenishkarshagarwal/satyenderyadav.github.io/_posts/2021-01-11-so-you-want-to-learn-hacking.md

 <br>
 coz you'll make a lot of typos in the starting,
 <br>
-so, typing slowly & making more mistakes > typing fast with more mistakes.
+so, typing slowly & making less mistakes > typing fast with more mistakes.
 - you'll gradually notice that your typing speed increases over time,
 <br>
 kudos to you, you did it.